 ‘Excellent Stuff– a real page turner and hard to put down.
 I carved out extra reading time just so I could finish it.
 This book got carted into the bathroom with me, read over meals, read at work, and/or kept me up late at night.
 If this author has more work, I will certainly read it.’
 Sallyfromoz, Books and Musings from Down Under.

 ‘A compelling page-turner that will transport readers to a world populated with characters who are as mysterious and gripping as their Australian landscape.’
-Tiffany McDaniel, author of the Not-the-Booker Prize winning novel The Summer that Melted Everything
+Tiffany McDaniel, author of Betty and the Not-the-Booker Prize winning novel The Summer that Melted Everything.

 ‘A seductive, dark, contemporary fairy tale thrumming with a fierce, beguiling energy.’
 Kim Lock, author of The Three of Us